homieiot/convention

 Extensions

-This convention only covers discoverability of devices and its capabilities.
-The aim is to have standardized MQTT topics for all kind of complex scenarios.
+This convention only covers the discoverability of devices and their capabilities.
+The aim is to have standardized MQTT topics for all kinds of complex scenarios.
 A Homie device may therefore support extensions, defined in separate documents.
 Every extension is identified by a unique ID.

 For example, an organization example.org wanting to add a feature our-feature would choose the extension ID org.example.our-feature.